Cerberus-Agency/midsouthcoatings/pages/difference/pros.md

 ## MIDSOUTH COATINGS’ 10-STEP PROCESS DELIVERS A GREAT RESULT.
 EVERY TIME.

-Only MidSouth Coatings offers the next-gen COOLWALL&reg; system (3.0), the most advanced exterior home coating on the market today.
+Only MidSouth Coatings offers the next-gen [COOLWALL&reg; system](/difference), the most advanced exterior home coating on the market today.
 Our 10-step process ensures that your residential or commercial exterior application will be completed proficiently and on-time.
 Nobody beats our lifetime guarantee (3.1), and nobody pays as much attention to the details as MidSouth Coatings.
 Trust us to provide a professional application and eliminate the high cost and hassle of repeatedly painting your home, forever.

 STEP 1: INSPECTION MidSouth Coating’s professional staff inspects your home’s exterior in detail, identifying any damaged areas that may need to be repaired in order to provide a seamless surface for coating.